ehlesp/smallab-k8s-pve-guide/G045 - System update 04 ~ Updating K3s and deployed apps.md

 ## Updating apps and K3s

-The first thing you will have to do is to update the critical apps running in your K3s cluster.
+The first thing you have to do is to update the critical apps running in your K3s cluster.
 This is due to the version compatibility issue, already indicated in the previous section, between certain apps and the underlying Kubernetes runtime.
 If you did it the other way, you could end having old apps failing to run on a newer Kubernetes runtime they don't support.

-### Beware of the backups
+### Beware of backups

 Check first if there are backup jobs running, either in the UrBackup server or the Proxmox VE system.
 Only when they have finished, proceed with the update of UrBackup.

 ### Consider doing a backup of your K3s node VMs

 Although you have the VMs covered by a scheduled backup job in Proxmox VE, you may like to have a more recent copy of them, just in case you need to restore them later.
-This way, you'll be sure of having their most recent stable state, done right before applying the updates.
+This way, you can be sure of having their most recent stable state, done right before applying the updates.

 ### Updating the apps

 Here you have the general indications to go through when updating the apps deployed in the K3s cluster built with this guide.
-I will not go deeper than that since each update brings its own particularities and changes, although usually between minor or debug versions you should not have to do much more than incrementing the version number in the corresponding files of your Kustomize projects:
+This guide will not go deeper than that since each update brings its own particularities and changes, although usually between minor or debug versions you should not have to do much more than incrementing the version number in the corresponding files of your Kustomize projects:

 1. Check which are the current and latest stable version available, and see their compatibility with Kubernetes releases and other apps, [as you have seen before right in this chapter](#versions-correlation).